polco/swift-client/README.md

 ## What is this project about ?
 I often end up in a situation when I have a piece of information (usually a link) and I want to open it on another screen in front of me which is not mine.
 So I can only hope that the screen is connected to a device where someone I know is logged in to any kind of social platform (which i'm part of).

-So this project solves that problem by letting you just open a webpage on both device and scan a QR code / enter a session ID to start sharing data among devices.
+So this project solves that problem by letting you just open a webpage on both devices and scan a QR code / enter a session ID to start sharing data among devices.

 ## Technologies / Libraries